 To do so, Study 5 examined the use of technology in the classroom.
-Technology such as laptops and cellphones poses a self-control conflict for many students, where the motivation to pay attention and learn competes against the temptation to multitask and succumb to distractions.
-Although technology can aid students' learning, it can also tempt students to engage in off-task activities, such as browsing social media, which harm learning (Ravizza et al., 2017; Sana et al., 2013).
-Even if students do not actually engage in such behaviors, merely considering and having to inhibit the urge to multitask may be distracting.
-Moreover, the effort required to inhibit this urge may leave students depleted and less able to focus on learning (e.g., Baumeister et al., 1998).
+Technology such as laptops and cellphones pose a self-control conflict for many students, where the motivation to pay attention and learn competes against the temptation to multitask and succumb to distractions.
+Although technology can aid students' learning, it can also tempt students to engage in off-task activities, like browsing social media, that harm learning (Ravizza, Uitvlugt, & Fenn, 2017;

+Sana, Weston, & Cepeda, 2013).
+Even if students do not actually engage in such behaviors, merely considering and having to inhibit the urge to multi-task may be distracting.
+Moreover, the effort required to inhibit this urge may leave students depleted and less able to focus on learning (e.g., Baumeister, Bratslavsky, Muraven, & Tice, 1998).
 Could changing social norms around technology use in class reduce students' urges to multitask using technology?